 Enjoy the beauty of the display gardens from your own computer screen!
 These seasonal tours of the Chicago Botanic Garden are led by Garden staff and offer interesting details you might have missed on your last visit.
 Each garden changes throughout the year, so visit often to watch it evolve.

-We learned about some of the more unusual orchids featured in the Orchid Show when we toured with Boyce Tankersley, director of living plant documentation.
+We learned about some of the more unusual orchids featured in the Orchid Show (purchase tickets here) when we toured with Boyce Tankersley, director of living plant documentation.

 Dendrobium Comet King ‘Akatsuki’